maxcosworth/unread/README.md

 [![Build Status](https://secure.travis-ci.org/ledermann/unread.png)](http://travis-ci.org/ledermann/unread)

+## About this fork

+The original gem creates a new read mark whenever a "reader" is created.
+That way, this new user is not going to be able to read past messages, that could be important for him.
+So this fork avoid the creation of that read mark, so the user have access to all messages, from the beginning.

 ## Features

 * Manages unread records for anything you want users to read (like messages, documents, comments etc.)